zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * __Individual PS2&PSX covers:__ [True, true] [False, false]

 ### Using your own images
+**UPDATE: Rich presence can now display images from an external server, i will be looking into if there is a viable way to do this**
 If you would like to have complete control over what images are used per game, you must create your own Discord developer application over at https://discord.com/developers/applications.

 Once created, copy the "APPLICATION ID" from the developer portal and paste it as to replace the current string next to "ID: " in the external config file "PS3RPDconfig.txt".